We have reached another morning; so hasten towards these acts of Charity!

 Narrated Abu Hurairah (radiyallaahu-anhu): Allaah’s Messenger (sallal-laahu-alayhi-wasallam) said: There is Sadaqah (charity) to be given for every joint of the human body (as a sign of gratitude to Allaah) everyday the sun rises.
 To judge justly between two persons is regarded as Sadaqah, and to help man concerning his riding animal by helping him to ride it or by lifting his luggage on to it, is also regarded as Sadaqah, and (saying) a good word is also Sadaqah, and every step taken on one’s way to offer the compulsory congregational prayer is also Sadaqah, and to remove a harmful thing from the way is also Sadaqah.
 [Bukhaari, hadeeth Number 2989.
 Vol 4]

-Few Excerpted Benefits from Shaikh Saaleh Al-Fawzaan (may Allaah preserve him) about this hadeeth
+Few Reminders From This Hadeeth By Shaikh Saaleh Al-Fawzaan (may Allaah preserve him)

 Allaah (Glorified Be He) has not limited charity to a person’s spending by way of wealth; rather Allaah (The Most High) made it wider than this and everyone is able to partake in it.